russetwolf/QueerBot/README.md

 ## To Do
  1.
      a.
-Modularlize Souvenir functionality to accomodate Birthdays as a special case
+DONE: Modularlize Souvenir functionality to accomodate Birthdays as a special case

      b.
 Convert Birthday functionality to Souvenirs.

  2. Add above "catch-up" function
  2. Add "snooze" function to reminders
+ 3. Look into sub-commands to better group commands
  3. Add Birthday wish randomization
  4. Add some automated testing to this repo
  5. Move role assignemnt stuff into DB instead of `config.json` and maybe add ability ot have the bot create the message and store the config for it